awsdocs/amazon-ecs-developer-guide/doc_source/update-task-definition-console-v2.md

 1. Verify the information, and then choose **Create**\.

 1. If your task definition is used in a service, update your service with the updated task definition\.
-For more information, see [Updating a service using the new console](update-service-console-v2.md)\.
+For more information, see [Updating a service using the console](update-service-console-v2.md)\.

 ------
-#### [ New Amazon ECS console JSON editor ]
+#### [ Amazon ECS console JSON editor ]

-1. Open the new console at [https://console\.aws\.amazon\.com/ecs/v2](https://console.aws.amazon.com/ecs/v2)\.
+1. Open the console at [https://console\.aws\.amazon\.com/ecs/v2](https://console.aws.amazon.com/ecs/v2)\.

 1. In the navigation pane, choose **Task definitions**\.